 The importance of physical activity for health and longevity.

-According to the Centers for Disease Control and Prevention (CDC), moderate physical activity on a consistent basis is helpful for all seniors – even people with medical conditions including arthritis, heart disease, obesity and high blood pressure.
-It’s also been shown that getting active in our older years not only positively impacts physical health but also mental and emotional wellbeing.
+According to the Centers for Disease Control and Prevention (CDC), regular moderate physical activity is beneficial for all seniors, including those with chronic conditions such as arthritis, heart disease, obesity and high blood pressure.
+Staying active not only boosts physical health but also enhances mental and emotional well-being.

-Here are a few of the ways exercise can benefit the overall health of older adults:
+Here are some of the many ways exercise can positively impact older adults:

-- Improved Function: A lack of muscle strength impacts mobility and other types of daily function, whether getting up and down from a chair or bed to opening a jar.
-According to the National Institute on Aging, even very small changes in muscle strength can make a big difference in function, especially lower-body strength exercises which can improve balance and prevent falling and resulting injuries.
+- Improved Function: Muscle strength plays a key role in mobility and daily functions, from getting up from a chair to opening jars.
+According to the National Institute on Aging, small improvements in muscle strength can make a big difference, especially in exercises that focus on lower-body strength.
+This can improve balance and reduce the risk of falls.

-- Reduction in Cognitive Decline: Physical activity has been shown to improve cognitive function, which could help those with early signs of Alzheimer’s or other forms of dementia.
-A particularly encouraging study found that participants over the age of 60 showed fewer Alzheimer’s disease biomarkers when they performed 30 minutes of exercise every day.
+- Reduction in Cognitive Decline: Physical activity has been shown to enhance cognitive function, offering benefits for those with early signs of Alzheimer’s or other forms of dementia.
+Studies suggest that older adults who exercise for just 30 minutes a day experience fewer biomarkers of Alzheimer’s disease.

-- Boost in Immunity: A 2018 study linked moderate exercise with a lower incidence of acute respiratory illness and fewer sick days off work.
-It’s also thought that the anti-inflammatory effects of physical activity enable better immune function.
+- Boost in Immunity: Studies have shown that moderate exercise can lower the frequency of acute respiratory illnesses and reduce sick days.
+Physical activity’s anti-inflammatory effects support better immune function.

 Senior living can benefit your mind, body and soul.